-- The management and responsibility of any funds received for any reason will be the assigned task of a Business Office of a single host committee Tribal College. - The host committee will determine the fee required of each region's Tribal Colleges at the first meeting. - A single bank account will exist to collect the revenue from the host committee fees owed by each Tribal College in the host committee, the registration fees owed by each individual who participates in the Conference, and the sponsorship donations provided from outside groups for advertisement and/or exhibit booths. - The same bank account will pay for all expenses. - Registration forms will be posted online six months in advance.
-A master list of all registered students and the competitions in which they are registered must be available online at all times for reference/confirmation and possible correction of registration errors.
+- The management and responsibility of any funds received for any reason will be the assigned task of a Business Office of a single host committee Tribal College. - The host committee will determine the fee required of each region's Tribal Colleges at the first meeting. - A single bank account will exist to collect the revenue from the host committee fees owed by each Tribal College in the host committee, the registration fees owed by everyone who participates in the Conference, and the sponsorship donations provided from outside groups for advertisement and/or exhibit booths. - The same bank account will pay for all expenses. - Registration forms will be posted online six months in advance.
+A master list of all registered students and the competitions in which they are registered must be always available online for reference/confirmation and possible correction of registration errors.
 TCUs should be urged to check the online list to ensure that their students are properly registered.
-The registration could collect emails during registration to submit confirmations via email. - All pre-registration will be made by business or personal check, purchase/money order, or credit card via a service such as Paypal or through an on campus entity such as the bookstore.
-Note: Purchase orders are payable within 30 days, causing a delay in cash flow. - Proof of student enrollment for registration will be confirmed by a signature of the registering agent from each Tribal College. - General Pre-registration pricing needs to include a description of services and meals included. - Pre-registration occurs online and prior to the conference.
-Onsite registration occurs at the conference.
-General registration is registration for non-students and non-elders. - Onsite registration needs to have a higher cost to incentivize pre-registration which facilitates competition and event head counts for coordinators. - Sample Registration Logic: - a.
-Single Participant - i.
-Student Competitor or General/Student/Elder - 1.
-General/Student/Elder - a.
+The registration could collect emails during registration to submit confirmations via email. - All pre-registration will be made by business or personal check, purchase/money order, or credit card via a service such as Paypal or through an on-campus entity such as the bookstore.
+Note: Purchase orders are payable within 30 days, causing a delay in cash flow. - The registration coordinator must inform the registering agent from each TCU that all competitors MUST meet the conference's eligibility criteria.
+Proof of student enrollment for registration will be confirmed by the signature of the registering agent from each Tribal College.
+Any student registrant that is discovered to be ineligible after the start of the conference (after the Parade of Flags Ceremony) will disqualify the entire Tribal College team from all conference competitions. - General Pre-registration pricing needs to include a description of services and meals included. - General registration is for non-students and non-elders. - Onsite registration needs to have a higher cost to facilitate head counts for coordinators. - Sample Registration Logic: - 1.
+Single Participant - a.
+Student Competitor or General/Student/Elder - i.
+General/Student/Elder - 1.
 Full Conference or Single Day - 2.
 Student Competitor = Full Conference Student Fee - a.
 Register for each competition - b.
 Must submit verification of eligibility

-American Indian Higher Education Consortium Student Conference [Date: Location] ["AIHEC Student Conference Theme"] [Year] AIHEC Student Conference Registration Form\\
+American Indian Higher Education Consortium Student Conference [Date: Location]

+["AIHEC Student Conference Theme"]

+[Year] AIHEC Student Conference Registration Form\\